 Local government meetings are gatherings where municipal council or regional district board members make decisions or move toward making decisions.
 Most meetings are open to the public to facilitate transparency and accountability of the council or the board.

 A municipal council or regional district board meeting is generally a gathering that:

 - All members of the council or the board are invited to, and

 - Is a material part of the council or the board’s decision-making process.

 Transparency and fairness of meetings and the decision-making process of elected officials are central to the principles of accountable government.
 To uphold these principles, provincial rules and a local government's procedure bylaws govern how meetings are administered.

 Learn more about:

 The Local Government Act and Community Charter provide local governments with the authorities needed to hold and conduct various types of meetings.
 In specific circumstances a local government has the authority to hold a closed meeting.
+Local governments may also choose to hold a meeting electronically, if permitted by the local government’s procedure bylaw.
 Meetings may be held inside or outside the boundaries of the local government.